-This publication is the first monograph on the Japanese-born, constructive-concrete artist Shizuko Yoshikawa.
+This publication is the first monograph on the Japanese-born, constructive-concrete artist Shizuko Yoshikawa (1934–2019).
 Her work combines the rational concepts of European modern art with the poetry and ease of the intuitional Japanese Zen tradition.
 As a member of the second generation of constructive-concrete art, she takes a special position due to her Japanese origins and education.

 This book, initiated by the Shizuko Yoshikawa and Josef Müller-Brockmann Foundation, contains a major essay by art historian Gabrielle Schaad and a contribution by Prof. Midori Yoshimoto, highlighting the life of the artist and interpreting her oeuvre in the Japanese context.
-Inspired by this publication, an exhibition will take place in Tokyo and Zurich in 2018.

 Edited by Lars Müller

-With essays by Gabrielle Schaad, Midori Yoshimoto
+With an essay by Midori Yoshimoto

 Design: Integral Lars Müller